seanhelm/streddit/README.md

 python reddit.py
 ```

-## Server
+## API

-To run the rest API using Express, change to the `app` directory.
-Install the app
+To start the API, change to the `api` directory and install the API
 using `npm install`.

 Once installed, run the API: